Buying an Asset

 Legal Diligence

 Validates contracts, IP ownership, regulatory exposure, and change-of-control provisions.
 Tells you what you're legally acquiring.
-Doesn't tell you what the asset is structurally positioned to become.
+Scope does not typically extend to what the asset is structurally positioned to become.

 Covered